gabrielleviray/cmpe283-hw3/README.md

 1. Comment on the frequency of exits – does the number of exits increase at a stable rate?
 Or are there more exits performed during certain VM operations?
 Approximately how many exits does a full VM boot entail?
 Based on the exit frequency, the rate of exits does not increase at a stable rate.
 A full VM boot entails about 130,000 exits.

-2.Of the exit types defined in the SDM, which are the most frequent?
+2. Of the exit types defined in the SDM, which are the most frequent?
 Least?
 Most Frequent:
   Exit Number 1 - External Interrupt
   Exit Number 32 - WRMSR